 Abstract submission is now open.
 CLICK HERE to visit the conference website.

-The Association of Canadian Universities for Northern Studies’ (ACUNS) International Student Conference on Northern Studies is a triennial event held in October and largely organized by a committee of graduate students and hosted by one of the Association’s members.
-The conference is organized to occur in conjunction with the ACUNS Annual General Meeting.
+The Association of Canadian Universities for Northern Studies’ (ACUNS) Student Conference on Northern Studies is a triennial event held in late-October/early-November.
+The conference is largely organized by a committee of students and hosted by one of the Association’s member institutions.
+It provides a unique opportunity for young researchers to meet and exchange ideas with others who share similar academic interests.
+Students have an opportunity to develop professional experience, forge links with government and community stakeholders, and make national and international connections with those who share varied and multidisciplinary research interests (physical sciences, social sciences and humanities and health) in Northern Studies.
 ACUNS will act in an advisory and supportive role for the conference, but it is the responsibility of the host institution to assure its success.

 To reflect ACUNS’ national membership, the conference will be bilingual (French and English).